 Our assessment of material issues informs our sustainability strategy and management approach, as well as our reporting on sustainability.

 In 2017, we conducted an in-depth materiality assessment across our entire value chain, This exercise built on our previous assessment in 2015.
 The result of the assessment is a prioritised list of 19 sustainability issues.
-Click here to see a summary of our materiality process which is described fully in our Sustainability Report 2017.
+Click here to see a summary of our materiality process.

 Responsible Palm Oil on the Ground